hamlibdk/HAMLIB-SDK/README.md

 ************************************************************************************

-The aim of **JTSDK64-Tools** is to use an Agile delivery approach to create a high-quality and flexible build system.
+The aim of **JTSDK64-Tools** is to use an Agile delivery approach to create a high-quality, yet flexible build system.

 Base ref: https://sourceforge.net/projects/jtsdk/files/win64/3.1.0/README.md